 The Community Creation Space has daily programming year-round.
 This is a space where neighbors participate in activities centered around education, creativity, and wellness.
 Currently, our schedule spans five days.
-Monday through Thursday, we host a variety of mental and physical health activities: a homework help/character building workshop, knitting/weaving classes, yoga, book club, playtime for toddlers, creative writing workshops, etc. On Fridays, we try to bring families together with movie nights, board game nights, and community music nights.
+Monday through Thursday, we host a variety of mental and physical health activities: a homework help/character building workshop, knitting/weaving classes, yoga, book club, playtime for toddlers, creative writing workshops, etc. On Saturdays, we try to bring families together with movie nights, board game nights, and community music nights.

 We aim to provide artisans and entrepreneurs the opportunity to cultivate their businesses through creating value-added food products with the opportunity to increase the accessibility of these goods to the neighborhood.
 The kitchen will serve as a safe community space, café, food business incubator, and classroom where neighbors can gather to purchase affordable products, eat good food together, and share ideas.

 Brightmoor Artisans Collective meets on the second Monday of each month from 7-8pm.
 Stop in to see what’s going on at BAC!